Cyrken/html-css/images/README.md

 - Create your graphic in Illustrator then go to `File > Save a Copy`
 - Choose `SVG` as the type
-- In the dialogue that pops up, select “SVG 1.1”
+- In the dialogue that pops up, select `SVG 1.1`
 - Under the “Fonts” section choose `Convert to Outline` for the “Type”
 - Un-check “Preserve Illustrator Editing Capabilities”
 - Press the `More Options` button and fill in a couple more options